Plum Pika Review

 Value

 Bindings in this general category are proven, robust, and offer great performance.
-The Pika will last you a long time, won't break the bank, and employs proven technology and overall design.
+The Pika will last you long, won't break the bank, and employs proven technology and overall design.
 The initial purchase price might be shocking for how small the equipment is.
-However, all the truly comparable options are similar in price and the performance belies the tiny form factor.
+However, all the truly comparable options are similar in price, and the performance belies the tiny form factor.

 Conclusion